clugg/sm-json/README.md

 **Note:** Calling Clear() on an object will remove all hidden flags.
 Be careful not to expose data this way.

 ## Testing
 A number of common tests have been written [here](addons/sourcemod/scripting/json_test.sp).
-They also contain further examples of how the library can be used.
+These tests include library-specific tests (which can be considered examples of how the library can be used) as well as almost every test from the [json.org test suite](https://www.json.org/JSON_checker/).
+Tests regarding unsupported features such as Unicode handling have been excluded.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please ensure that all tests pass before making a pull request.

+If you are fixing a bug, please add a regression test to ensure that the bug does not sneak back in.
+If you are adding a feature, please add tests to ensure that it works as expected.

 ## License
 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)